reactjs/react.dev/beta/src/pages/learn/updating-arrays-in-state.md

 </Sandpack>

-The array spread operator also lets you prepend an item by placing it *before* the original `...artists`:
+The array spread syntax also lets you prepend an item by placing it *before* the original `...artists`:

 ```js
 setArtists([